BartyPitt/RoboticsProject/docs/Open_Cv.rst

 1. One method used to check for errors was to run the code to find the position of the newly played disk by the human twice, and ensure that in both instances the result is the same.
 Otherwise, repeat the same procedure until the new disk position is the same.

-Firstly the yellow disks are found with the 'GetPossitions' function mentioned above,
+Firstly the yellow disks are found with the ``GetPossitions`` function mentioned above,

 .. figure:: _static/yellow_masks.png
     :align: center
     :figclass: align-center

-Then the blue disks, also found with 'GetPossitions':
+Then the blue disks, also found with ``GetPossitions``:

 .. figure:: _static/blue_masks.png